 Mission microplastics, 2019

 During several expeditions since 2010, the schooner collected microplastics (from 0.2 to < 5mm in diameter) in her nets.
 The evidence is clear: microplastics are ubiquitous throughout the oceans.
 In 2014 we focused on this pollution in the Mediterranean Sea.
 Then in 2017 we discovered an important zone of plastic accumulation in the Arctic Ocean, and in 2018 we identified the biodiversity associated with microplastics in the north Pacific vortex.
-Now Tara and her partners will identify the sources, predict their outcome, and assess the impact of plastics from the land to the sea.
+Tara and her partners identify the sources, predict their outcome, and assess the impact of plastics from the land to the sea.

 By supporting the Tara Ocean Foundation, you are advancing research and enabling us to understand the impact of microplastics on the Ocean in order to find solutions on land and fight together against this global pollution.